Signs of Mold Growth Behind Exterior Siding

 Key Takeaways

-- Multiple symptoms appearing together increase the likelihood of a deeper problem
+• Musty odor, recurring staining, soft trim, and interior wall symptoms together increase the likelihood of a hidden wall problem